credit card icon

 When opening an account with a bank or building society, you will normally be asked to provide evidence of your identity and confirmation of your address.
 However, if you are homeless, or have been living abroad and are planning to move or return to the UK, this can pose a problem.

-Even for those who have lived in the UK all their lives, having proof of residence can still be a problem if, for example, you’ve been renting a property with a partner and all the bills are in their name, if you've rented a room in a shared house and don't pay any bills, or if you are not on the electoral roll.
+Even if you’ve lived in the UK all your life, having proof of residence can still be a problem if, for example, you’ve been renting a property with a partner and all the bills are in their name, if you've rented a room in a shared house and don't pay any bills, or if you are not on the electoral roll.

 Having no credit history and no proof of address can hinder efforts to set up a new current account, which is often necessary to enable your employer to pay your wages and access social security benefits.